adobe/aem-core-forms-components/README.md

 ## Using Pre-release versions
 In order to use components under pre-release:
 1. Enable the pre-release channel.
 Instructions at https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/prerelease.html?lang=en
-2. Replace forms version with the desired pre-release version (e.g `1.0.4-PRERELEASE-20211223`) in your Cloud Manager / AEM Archetype project.
+2. Replace `core-forms-components-*` version with the desired pre-release version (e.g `1.0.4-PRERELEASE-20211223`) in your Cloud Manager / AEM Archetype project.
+This can be done by updating `<core.forms.components.version>x.y.z</core.forms.components.version>` in the top level pom.xml of archetype project.

+Contents in the pre-release are contained in the `pre-release` branch.

 ## Code Formatting